itzdaimy/Simple-Rat/README.md

 # **Simple RAT (Remote Access Tool)**

 A **simple, yet powerful Remote Access Tool (RAT)** written in **C#** that enables remote control of a system.
 This tool allows attackers to execute commands, capture keystrokes in real-time, and retrieve system information from the target machine.
-The project is designed to educate users about the inner workings of RATs and help them understand how to prevent such attacks.
+The project is designed to educate users about the inner workings of RATs and help them understand how to prevent such attacks. for support you may contact me on discord, my username is daimyh
 ---

 ## **🚀 Features**